WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Barnby Road Academy recognises its responsibilities for safeguarding children and protecting them from harm.

-This Child Protection Policy will be reviewed by the Pupils and Personnel Committee of the Governing Body.
+This Child Protection Policy will be reviewed by the Governing Body.

 Designated Governor for Child Protection/

 |Senior Designated Safeguarding Leads||Sam Oliver & Steven Chamberlain||01636 683900|